OptimistikSAS/OIBus/documentation/docs/guide/engine/cache-and-archive.md

 ## Managing values
 When a South connector retrieves values, they are sent to each activated North and gathered in batches, directly written on disk for persistence in case of server crash (in the folder `values`).

-The values are flush in the queue (in-memory buffer) and persisted into chunk files on either one of the following conditions:
-- The max buffer size is reached (default is 250)
-- The buffer flush interval is reached (default is 300 ms)
+When getting values, the North cache first create a `<random-string>.buffer.tmp file` file which contains a JSON with the values retrieved from the South.
+These files allow OIBus to persist values right away.

+Every 300ms, the North cache gather the `<random-string>.buffer.tmp` files into a `<random-string>.queue.tmp` single file and put it at the end of the connector queue.

-The queue is used at regular interval (parameter _Send Interval_) to send values into the North.
+The queue is used at regular interval (parameter _Send Interval_) to send values into the North target.
 The values can be sent when a _Group count_ is reached.

-The max chunk size (number of values in each chunk, parameter _Max group count_) can be set to limit the size of the payload when taking back the network activity.
+In case of failure (for example a network error), the size of the queue will grow.
+If _Max group count_ is reach, several queue files will be gathered into a single `<random-string>.compact.tmp` JSON file.
+These files will be on top of the queue to be sent once the network comes back online.
+Increasing the max chunk size (number of values in each chunk) will increase the size of these compact files.

 ## Managing files
 When a South connector retrieves files, it copies each file in the North cache directory (in the folder `files`).